 Students who come to Red Bank Regional High School for admission should bring with them a transfer card to the school registrar or guidance office.
 This transfer should be signed by an officer of the school from which the student last attended.
 Every effort will be made to place the student properly.
 A copy of the student's transcript should be forwarded to the Guidance Office.

-If a student is not living with his/her parents, he/she must have a transfer slip, and notarized guardianship papers.
-The student will receive a handbook, Nurse's Form, I.D. card, Authorization for the Release of Information, Student Questionnaire, Information for Register, and Immunization Form.
+If a student is not living with his/her parents, he/she must have a transfer slip and court appointed guardianship papers.
+The student will receive an I.D. card, Authorization for the Release of Information,, Information for Register, and Immunization Form.